jaximus808/transcriber_server/README.md

 instructions can be found in /transcribe_bot

+# Foundry Stuff:

+/Pipeline_AI_function

+This is the typescript code I used to define the pipeline that takes the transcript text, who said who, and converts that into a relations ship heirarchy using the ontology.
+It's basically AIP but in typescript.

+The foundry code is not runnable locally, but runs on the the foundry ontology, the code is just pasted here so my approach is viewable.

+/ReactDevConsole

+This is the react code shown in the demo and at https://clientlandscape-5ilramrr6upknllk.apps.usw-18.palantirfoundry.com/

+This page unfor. can't be open since only I can open it.
+I don't have really any groups to share the project with on foundry, but if you want to view it email me.

 ### NOTE:

 For the transcribe bot, you need to create a /audio_segment directory, as git won't put it in its commit since i'm ignoring it